wendyverdonk93/docs/content/payment-methods/billing-suite/klarna/how-does-klarna-work.md

 Changing the status to _Shipped_ allows Klarna to initiate the billing process towards the customer.
 Klarna will guarantee the payout of the transaction.

 The _Shipped_ status is therefore important for invoicing the customer and the payout of the transaction on your MultiSafepay balance.

+## Fees

+Unlike other payment methods, the fee is not charged directly after an order is placed.
+In the transaction details, you will always find the merchant fee to be 0,00.

+MultiSafepay charges your account when the payment is settled.
+There will be one or more transactions created in your transaction overview.